Along with supplementation, designing your ideal diet is a major pillar of physical recovery from alcohol addiction.

 Here’s a picture of my smoothie from this morning:

 Ingredients: Unsweetened Coconut Milk, Banana, 1/2 Cup Frozen Wild Blueberries, 100% Beet Powder (Organic), Organic Greens, Maca Powder.
-If I’m feeling ambitious, I’ll add some raw kale or frozen broccoli sprouts in as well.
+If I’m feeling ambitious, I’ll add some frozen broccoli sprouts in as well.

 I prefer to use coconut milk instead of regular milk because it contains no sugar; milk contains a hefty dose of lactose.
 While I do not have any sensitivity to dairy, I’ve noticed that drinking lots of milk causes me to gain weight.
 For this reason, I do use organic milk during periods in which I’m trying to gain muscle and strength.